perspectivezoom/who-is-hiring-spec/README.md

 * **Location:** Must be geocodable; Any string (with the exception of `(Remote OK)`) must give one unambiguous set of LatLng coordinates.
 * **Onsite/Remote:** The word `Remote` should only be used in the positive sense; phrases such as `No Remote` are not allowed.
+* **Citizen/Visa:** It can be assumed that by stating `Visa`, the job posting also accepts applicants that are `Citizen`, and `Citizen` can be omitted.
+Please note that this is not true for other attributes; it is possible for companies to look for Remote only applicants, or only Part-Time applicants.

 ## FAQ